-The public will be asked to provide input on the design options developed in Phase One.
+Public open house to gather input on the design options developed in Phase 1.

 Study Area Map

-The project corridor consists of 13th Avenue from the intersection at 17th Street E near the Spitfire restaurant to 15th Street NW near the Red River Valley Fairgrounds, as well as 15th Street NW from 13th Avenue to Main Avenue.
+The project corridor consists of 13th Avenue from the intersection at 17th Street E near the Spitfire restaurant to Cass County 28 (15th Street NW) near the Red River Valley Fairgrounds, as well as Cass County 28 (15th Street NW) from 13th Avenue to Main Avenue.

 - 0 Parks

 - 0 Pedestrian Crossings

 - 0 Single-Family Homes

 - 0 Multi-Family Housing Communities